Rwandan genocide: Genocide

 Genocidal killings began the following day.
 Soldiers, police, and militia quickly executed key Tutsi and moderate Hutu military and political leaders who could have assumed control in the ensuing power vacuum.
 Checkpoints and barricades were erected to screen all holders of the national ID card of Rwanda, which contained ethnic classifications.
 This enabled government forces to systematically identify and kill Tutsi.

 They also recruited and pressured Hutu civilians to arm themselves with machetes, clubs, blunt objects, and other weapons and encouraged them to rape, maim, and kill their Tutsi neighbors and to destroy or steal their property.
 The RPF restarted its offensive soon after Habyarimana's assassination.
 It rapidly seized control of the northern part of the country and captured Kigali about 100 days later in mid-July, bringing an end to the genocide.
-During these events and in the aftermath, the United Nations (UN) and countries including the United States, the United Kingdom, and Belgium were criticized for their inaction and failure to strengthen the force and mandate of the UN Assistance Mission for Rwanda (UNAMIR) peacekeepers.
-In December 2017, media reported revelations that the government of France had allegedly supported the Hutu government after the genocide had begun.
+During these events and in the aftermath, the UN and countries including the United States, the United Kingdom, and Belgium were criticized for their inaction and failure to strengthen the force and mandate of the UN Assistance Mission for Rwanda (UNAMIR) peacekeepers.
+In December 2017, media reports revealed that the French government continued supporting the Hutu government after the genocide began.